ShardulNalegave/catalyst-os/README.md

 rustup override set nightly

 # To build the kernel:-
+cd kernel
-make build_kernel
+make build

-# To run the kernel (Note this will rebuild the kernel):-
+# To run the kernel (Note: this will rebuild the kernel):-
+cd kernel
-make run_kernel
+make run

 ```